-- 110.1 A1 There are five fundamental principles of ethics for professional accountants: - (a) Integrity to be straightforward and honest in all professional and business relationships. - (b) Objectivity not to compromise professional or business judgements because of bias, conflict of interest or undue influence of others. - (c) Professional Competence and Due Care to: - (i) Attain and maintain professional knowledge and skill at the level required to ensure that a client or employing organisation receives competent professional service, based on current technical and professional standards and relevant legislation; and - (ii) Act diligently and in accordance with applicable technical and professional standards. - (d) Confidentiality to respect the confidentiality of information acquired as a result of professional and business relationships. - (e) Professional Behaviour to comply with relevant laws and regulations and avoid any conduct that the professional accountant knows or should know might discredit the profession. - R110.2 A professional accountant shall comply with each of the fundamental principles. - 110.2 A1 The fundamental principles of ethics establish the standard of behaviour expected of a professional accountant.
-The conceptual framework establishes the approach which an accountant is required to apply to assist in complying with those fundamental principles.
+- 110.1 A1 There are five fundamental principles of ethics for professional accountants: - (a) Integrity to be straightforward and honest in all professional and business relationships. - (b) Objectivity to exercise professional or business judgement without being compromised by: - (i) Bias; - (ii) Conflict of interest; or - (iii) Undue influence of, or undue reliance on, individuals, organisations, technology or other factors. - (c) Professional Competence and Due Care to: - (i) Attain and maintain professional knowledge and skill at the level required to ensure that a client or employing organisation receives competent professional service, based on current technical and professional standards and relevant legislation; and - (ii) Act diligently and in accordance with applicable technical and professional standards. - (d) Confidentiality to respect the confidentiality of information acquired as a result of professional and business relationships. - (e) Professional Behaviour to: - (i) Comply with relevant laws and regulations; - (ii) Behave in a manner consistent with the profession's responsibility to act in the public interest in all professional activities and business relationships; and - (iii) Avoid any conduct that the professional accountant knows or should know might discredit the profession. - R110.2 A professional accountant shall comply with each of the fundamental principles. - 110.2 A1 The fundamental principles of ethics establish the standard of behaviour expected of a professional accountant.
+The conceptual framework establishes the approach which an accountant is required to apply in complying with those fundamental principles.
 Subsections 111 to 115 set out requirements and application material related to each of the fundamental principles. - 110.2 A2 A professional accountant might face a situation in which complying with one fundamental principle conflicts with complying with one or more other fundamental principles.
 In such a situation, the accountant might consider consulting, on an anonymous basis if necessary, with: - Others within the firm or employing organisation. - Those charged with governance. - A professional body. - A regulatory body. - Legal counsel.

-However, such consultation does not relieve the accountant from the responsibility to exercise professional judgement to resolve the conflict or, if necessary, and unless prohibited by law or regulation, disassociate from the matter creating the conflict.
+However, such consultation does not relieve the accountant from the

-110.2 A3 The professional accountant is encouraged to document the substance of the issue, the details of any discussions, the decisions made and the rationale for those decisions.
+- responsibility to exercise professional judgement to resolve the conflict or, if necessary, and unless prohibited by law or regulation, disassociate from the matter creating the conflict. - 110.2 A3 The professional accountant is encouraged to document the substance of the issue, the details of any discussions, the decisions made and the rationale for those decisions.